m4cr0m4l/freewifi/README.md

 # freewifi
 The freewifi script is a straightforward Bash utility designed for wireless network analysis and deauthentication attacks.
-It enables users to capture packets from a specified wireless interface and execute deauthentication attacks on connected clients.
-This script is built with simplicity in mind, making it easy to extend and customize for various use cases.
+By leveraging tools from the Aircrack-ng suite, it combines their functionalities to allow users to efficiently execute deauthentication attacks on connected clients and perform password cracking with a wordlist.

 ## Features
 - Supports both 2.4GHz and 5GHz frequency bands.